- Access our sign-up form at https://www.cdn77.com/signup.

 First, you need to create a CDN Resource.
 Just click on the Add New CDN Resource button to proceed.

 - To begin, you need to set an origin.
-It can be your website URL, IP address of your server, or CDN storage.
+It can be your website URL, IP address of your server, or CDN77 Object Storage.

 - Next, you just need to set a label for the Resource.
 The label is there for you to identify different CDN resources in the client section easily.